OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/03-Test_Integrity_Checks.md

 ## Remediation

-The application must be smart enough to check for relational edits and not allow users to submit information directly to the server that is not valid, trusted because it came from a non-editable controls or the user is not authorized to submit through the front end.
-Additionally, any component that can be edited must have mechanisms in place to prevent unintentional/intentional writing or updating.
+The application should follow strict access controls on how data and artifacts can be modified and read, and through trusted channels that ensure the integrity of the data.
+Proper logging should be set in place to review and ensure that no unauthorized access or modification is happening.

 ## Tools